 In the FNP program, students must complete a minimum of 612 precepted direct patient care clinical hours.
 Clinical hours are to be completed in a primary care site, such as with a family practice or internal medicine physician or master's prepared Family Nurse Practitioner.
 Of these hours, 306 hours must be completed in an underserved site.
 If you are unsure whether a site is underserved or not, please check with the program clinical coordinator.
-Students must have at least 40 hours caring for pediatric patients, and at least 60 hours in women's health in the primary care setting.
-No more than 40 hours may be spent in any one specialty rotation, such as dermatology, cardiology, etc.
+Students must have a minimum of 40 hours (to maximum of 60 hours) caring for pediatric patients, and a minimum of 60 hours (to maximum of 80 hours) in women's health in the primary care setting.
+Every effort will be made to assist students in completion of clinical hours in the assigned course including rotations to other providers such as urgent care, podiatry, dermatology, sports medicine.
+However, if this is not feasible, the students will take an "Incomplete" for that course.
+The students-will be expected to complete the practicum hours in the enrolled course before they can begin logging hours for the next practicum course.